Persian crêpes with pistachio filling and syrup

 To make the pistachio filling, add the pistachio nuts to a small blender and blitz for 2-3 seconds till it is crumbly with large chunks.
 Do not blitz to a fine powder.
 Mix the pistachios with the sugar and orange blossom water in a bowl.
 Set aside.

 Heat a non-stick frying pan with a small dab of butter to make the crepes.
-Add a small ladle of the batter and quickly twist the pan around to make a thin crepe allow to cook for 1 minute till browned and flip.
+Add a small ladle of the batter and quickly twist the pan around to make a thin crepe.
+Allow it to cook for 1 minute, until browned, and then flip.
 Cook for another 45 seconds.
 Remove and make another crepe till the batter is over.